alexbechmann/refract-cms-old/README.md

-# refract-cms
+# Refract-CMS

-refract-cms allows you to build a frontend first, code first, headless CMS using React, Express & MongoDB.
+Refract-CMS allows you to build a frontend first, code first, headless CMS using React, Express & MongoDB.

 ## Stack